Human organ trafficking in Egypt

-Human organ trafficking in Egypt, mainly practiced in Cairo and the Sinai Peninsula, include organ harvesting with induced consent, coercion, and outright theft.
+Human organ trafficking in Egypt, as of 2014 mainly practiced in Cairo and the Sinai Peninsula, includes organ harvesting with induced consent, coercion, and outright theft.
 Egypt has become the largest hub of organ transplant in North Africa as one of the few countries that prohibited organ donation from deceased donors until 2010, with over 500 kidney transplant operations a year and the majority of these organs come from living donors.
-Organ sources in the trafficking process mainly come from vulnerable populations including domestic rural migrants, undocumented asylum seekers and informal labor.
+Sources in the organ trafficking process mainly come from vulnerable populations including domestic rural migrants, undocumented asylum seekers and informal labor.
 The emergence of cultural and religious increase in organ trade and transplant tourism contribute to the rocketing demand for organ trafficking market in Egypt.
 Human organ trafficking poses both physical and mental health consequences for victims.
 Although Egypt has been gradually updating legal frameworks to combat organ trafficking, the regulation has failed in reality protecting survivors and governing transplant professionals.

 Supply

 Domestic rural-urban migrants

 The process of urbanization in Cairo has expanded resource pressure to the poor labor forces entering the city, upon whom with little access to justice system and local communities organ brokers prey.
 They migrate for reasons including agricultural deregulation, civil war, and failing local food production market.
 The rural labor can not find jobs requiring special techniques or good education.
 A more accessible option is to work in the informal economy with much lower standards than recognized as a new source of family income.
 These people become more vulnerable to the organ business due to the exploitative working environment.